 Along with pending applications, the County is reviewing certain types of projects that we anticipate

 residents will apply for, but don’t currently have any applications open.
 By taking a look at a number

 of possible projects, staff will be able to better anticipate the needs of applicants in the future.

 The County is also working with USFWS to review projects that are vested under state and County law,

-such as subdivisions, short plats and large lots.
-This will help us determine which projects may be impacted
+such as subdivisions, short plats and large lots, whose vesting status may be in jeopardy with the species

 Certain projects have been exempted from the listing by USFWS under a special rule (called the 4(d) rule).

 or stop by the Permit Assistance Center for more information.